How to Check Tire Pressure & Inflate your Tires

 How to Inflate your Car Tires

 - You need air.
-I always go to a gas station or tire shop that has free air.
+I always go to a gas station or tire shop that has free air, but there are other ways to get free air for your tires.
 Some will charge you for air (which is ridiculous).
 If they do, go elsewhere.

 - Inflate your tires to the recommended levels.
 I always go 2-3 PSI over because I have driven to fill the tires and they are hot from use.